lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 ## Get an architectural overview

-Start with looking at the `de.qaware.mercury.mercury.rest.shop.ShopController` class.
+Start with looking at the `de.qaware.mercury.rest.shop.ShopController` class.

 ## Run it